-I have to report the continued prosperity of the schools, under the able and efficient supervision of Sister Mary Perpetua, assisted by three others.
-The pupils are making rapid progress in their studies.
-The benefit to the Indian children, as well as to the country, it maintaining the present efficiency of the schools of this agency, caunot be estimated.
-The expiration of the treaty with the Umpaus and Calapoois Indians, of \$21,450 per annum for school purposes, last July, leaves but \$3,000 per annum for the support of schools, pay of teachers, clothing and subsistence of pupils, books, &c.
-The annum tabulately necessary is \$5,000.
-An average of 100 scholars could then be assured.
-In my last annual report I stated the necessity of a new building, suitable for a boarding-house, in connection with the school.
-The building now in use sentirely unift for the purpose.
+I have to report the continued prespecity of the schools, under the able and efficient supervision of Sister Mary Perpetua, assisted by three others.
+The perils are making rapid progress in their studies.
+The benefit to the Indian children, as well as to the country, it ensishating the present efficiency of the schools of this agency, caunot be estimated.
+The expiration of the treaty with the Umpqua and Calapous Indians, of \$1,450 per annum for school purposes, last Jaly, leaves hat \$3,000 per annum for the support of schools, pay of teachers, clothing and subsistence of pupils, books, &c.
+The amount absolutely necessary is \$5,000.
+An average of 100 schoolars could then be assured.
+In my last annual report I stand the necessity of a new building, suitable for a boarding-house, in connection with the school.
+The building now in me is entirely unit for the purpose.
 I hope to be able to build one the present year.

-The missionary work of the agency is still continued by the Rev. Father Croquet, who labots with great zeal, and now, after fifteen years' service, sees the fruits of his labors in the fact that nearly every adult Indian and child belong to the cluurch and comply with its requirements in their daily lives.
+The missionary work of the agency is still continued by the Rev. Pather Croquet, who labors with great zeal, and now, after fifteen years service, sees the fruits of his labors in the fact that county every adult Indian and child belong to the clurch and comply with its requirements in their daily lives.

-On the 11th instant, at the request of Hou, Benjamin Simpson, special commissioner to arrange with the Nextucca Indians for their removal, I accompanied him to that country.
-After a council of three days, the Indians consented to remove to the mouth of Salmon River, now included in the Siletz reservation.
-Leaving the details of the negotiations made with them to be reported by Commissioner Simpson, I will state, as relating to this agency, that the Indians first desired to come here: if not, and they located at Salmon River, they wanted the jurisdiction of this agency extended over them.
-Before their consent was obtained, they were promised that they could have the benefit of the schools of this
+On the 11th instant, at the request of Hon.
+Benjanda Sampsun, special commissioner to arrange with the Nextuces Indians for their removal, I accompanied him to that country.
+After a countril of bree days, the Indians constanted to remove to the mouth of Salmon River, now included in the Siletz reservation.
+Leaving the details of the negotiations made with them to be reported by Commissioner Simpsun, I will state, as relating to this agency, that the Indians first desired to come here: if out, and they leaved to the form here, in the remove the same privileges of the saw and grist mill as the Indians living here;